d2d-weizhi/d2d-weizhi/README.md

 😄😇 Mr. Optimist/Hopeful: The youngest, the dreamer, the source of our relentless positivity and family-first focus.
 Also the "Mama's Boy"

-🖋🗣 Mr. PR: The gifted wordsmith, architect of every store and narrative, master of authentic communication.
+🖋🗣 Mr. PR: The gifted wordsmith, architect of every story and narrative, master of authentic communication.
 His words are mightier than most weapons, except maybe a light saber.

 🤔📶 Mr Empathy/Melodrama: The middle brother, the sensitive soul, our connection to the hearts of users and clients, and a storyteller par excellence.
 He is also gay, and we embrace and love him still.